More data and bigger models get most of the attention. The training process itself can be the bottleneck.

 SFT saturates once models grow confident.
 Gradients vanish - more training stops helping.

-The only known fixes: bigger models or more data.
+The standard fixes are a bigger model or more data.

 The Contribution